apache/trafficcontrol/docs/source/admin/quick_howto/ciab.rst

 The Enroller
 ------------
 The "enroller" began as an efficient way for Traffic Ops to be populated with data as CDN in a Box starts up.
 It connects to Traffic Ops as the "admin" user and processes files places in the docker volume shared between the containers.
 The enroller watches each directory within the ``/shared/enroller`` directory for new :file:`{filename}.json` files to be created there.
-These files must follow the format outlined in the API guide for the ``POST`` method for each data type,  (e.g. for a ``region``, follow the guidelines for ``POST api/4.0/regions``).
+These files must follow the format outlined in the API guide for the ``POST`` method for each data type,  (e.g. for a ``region``, follow the guidelines for :ref:`POST /regions <to-api-regions-post>`).
 Of note, the ``enroller`` does not require fields that reference database ids for other objects within the database.

 .. program::enroller